jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 ### Hive Advantages

 1. **Scalability :** designed to handle huge volumes of data
-2. **Familiar SQL-like interface :** uses SQL-like language called HiveQL, recducing disruptions/retraining
+2. **Familiar SQL-like interface :** uses SQL-like language called HiveQL, reducing disruptions/retraining
-3. **Integration with Hadoop ecosystem :** integrates well with Hdoop ecosystem, enabling users to process data with Hadoop tools such as Pig, MapReduce & Spark
+3. **Integration with Hadoop ecosystem :** integrates well with Hadoop ecosystem, enabling users to process data with Hadoop tools such as Pig, MapReduce & Spark
 4. **Supports partitioning & bucketing :** can improve query partitioning by limiting the data to be read, by implementing partitioning & bucketing
 5. **User-Defined Functions :** users can define UDFs which can be used in HiveQL